mengmeili/mengmei-site/content/posts/2025-05-25-decoding-user.md

 Relying on internal definitions to understand users’ questions often gets support consultants nowhere.
 So instead, I simulate their user account and environment to understand exactly what they see and what they mean.
 It’s a daily act of translation between two worlds: internal logic and user cognition.

-A glossary of terminology can be useful — but let's face it, most users don’t have the time (or patience) to go through it.
+A glossary of terminology can be useful.
+But let's face it, most users don’t have the time (or patience) to go through it.

 (I _loved_ keeping a notebook during _Chants of Sennaar_ to note down what the symbols meant.
 Turns out it’s more fun when it’s a game.)